eyedia/aarbac/README.md

 During initial few releases, everything looks good, but messed up soon when complex business scenarios, exceptions are introduced, more ```ifs, switches``` are introduced in those layers, code quality decreases and code volume increases and makes production support & enhancements difficult.
 Nightmare for new team members!

-**Solution (or just a try)** - Can we separate out permission related code into a complete new layer? and let these layers (2, 3 & 4) do their regular job and not worried about the permission at all?

 ---

 # What is aarbac?
+Simple...Can we separate out permission related code into a complete new layer? and let these layers (2, 3 & 4) do their regular job and not worried about the permission at all?

-An Automated Role Based Access Control .NET framework which can handle
+An Automated Role Based Access Control .NET framework which can override all CRUD(Create, Read Update, Delete) operations automatically based on the logged in user role.
+Additionally it also maintains user entitlements.

 <table border="0">
     <tr>